Tanay Thyagarajan

 Tanay Thyagarajan (born 15 November 1995) is an Indian cricketer.
+He plays for Hyderabad in domestic cricket and is known mainly for his left-arm spin bowling.

-He made his List A debut for Hyderabad in the 2017–18 Vijay Hazare Trophy on 21 February 2018.
+Tanay made his List A debut for Hyderabad in the 2017–18 Vijay Hazare Trophy on 21 February 2018.
 He made his first-class debut for Hyderabad in the 2018–19 Ranji Trophy on 20 November 2018.
 He was the leading wicket-taker for Hyderabad in the tournament, with 17 dismissals in five matches.